zeevmoney/entimport-example/README.md

 ## Background:

-A few months ago we announced the [Schema Import Initiative](https://entgo.io/blog/2021/05/04/announcing-schema-imports) , its goal is to help support many use cases for generating Ent schemas from external resources.
-Today, we are happy to announce the release of **entimport** - an importent (sorry) command line tool designed to create ent schemas from existing SQL databases.
-This is a feature the community has been asking for a long time.
-It can help ent users or potential users to transition an existing setup in another language or ORM to ent.
-It can also help with use cases where you would like to access the same data from different platforms ( automatically sync between them).
-The first version supports both `MySQL` and `PostgreSQL` databases.
+A few months ago the Ent project announced the [Schema Import Initiative](https://entgo.io/blog/2021/05/04/announcing-schema-imports), its goal is to help support many use cases for generating Ent schemas from external resources.
+Today, I'm happy to share a project I’ve been working
+on: **entimport** - an _importent_ (pun intended) command line tool designed to create Ent schemas from existing SQL databases.
+This is a feature requested by the community for some time, so I hope many people find it useful.
+It can help Ent users or potential users to transition an existing setup in another language, as well as ORM to Ent.
+It can also help with use cases where you would like to access the same data from different platforms (such as to automatically sync between them).
+The first version supports both MySQL and PostgreSQL databases, with some limitations described below.
+Support for other relational databases such as SQLite is in the works.

 ## Getting Started:

-We will do a quick example of end to end usage with a MySQL database, let’s get started.
+To demonstrate how `entimport` works, I want to share a quick example of end to end usage with a MySQL database.
+On a high-level, this is what we’re going to do:

+1. Create a Database and Schema - we want to show how `entimport` can generate an Ent schema for an existing database.
+   To demonstrate that, we will first create a database, and define some tables in it that we can import into Ent.
+2. Initialize an Ent Project - use the Ent cli to create needed directory structure and an Ent schema generation script.
+3. Install `entimport` - download `entimport` using the Go cli.
+4. Run `entimport` against our demo database - import the database schema that we’ve created into our ent project.
+5. Demonstrate how to use Ent with our generated schemas.

+Let's get started.

 ### Create a Database

+We’re going to start by creating a database, the way I prefer to do it is to use a `Docker` container.
+We will provide use a `docker-compose` which will automatically pass all needed parameters to the MySQL container.

 Prerequisites: